 - No complicated operator training required for either saliva or urine drug tests

 - Saliva tests detect drugs for much shorter times (windows) after use, they may detect recent drug use slightly faster than comparable urine tests

 What to do after a positive workplace drug test result on the instant drug test

 With every brand or type of instant near patient drug testing kit you use, all non-negative results need to be confirmed.
 Positive results should be cross-referenced with the manufacturer's data sheet for legally consumed medications and pharmacy medicines.

 If the employee is undertaking a safety critical role they should not be allowed to continue work until the result is checked.
 No disciplinary action should be taken until the confirmation is completed, so the normal action is to suspend them on full pay, pending further investigations.

-Confirm all non-negative drug test results with a lab drug test
+Confirm all non-negative workplace drug test results with a lab drug test

 Employers should always consider instant drug tests range between 97-99% accurate compared to GC/MS, but these drug tests will not differentiate between metabolite, legally prescribed and consumed drugs (often opiates) and none claim 100% accuracy.

 Keep good workplace drug testing records

-Follow a simple procedure and keep good, clear records.
+Follow a simple drug testing procedure and keep good, clear drug testing records.